oracle-livelabs/adb/micronaut-oci-atp/create/create.md

 ## Task 5: Defining a SQL Migration Script

 The next step is to define a SQL migration script that will create the application's initial schema.
-To do that create a new SQL script in a file called `src/main/resources/db/migration/V1__create-schema.sql` and add the following SQL:
+To do that create a new SQL script in a file called `src/main/resources/db/migration/V1__create-schema.sql` (two underscores after V1) and add the following SQL:

     <copy>
     CREATE TABLE "PET" ("ID" VARCHAR(36),"OWNER_ID" NUMBER(19) NOT NULL,"NAME" VARCHAR(255) NOT NULL,"TYPE" VARCHAR(255) NOT NULL);